-The-policy for Green Spaces is:
+The policy for Green Spaces is:

-Policy EL P8 - Local Green Spaces Supports NDP Objectives - EL3, EL4, IC2, IC4 Supports TVBC Policy - LHW1 Consistent wit h TVBC Local Plan Policy LHW1, the Neighbourhood Plan designates Local Green Spaces in the following locat ions as shown on the map in Figure 5.11 and as described in Evidence Base Document 3: 1.
-Alan Evans Memorial Ground 2.
-Glebe Field 3.
-Printers Place Open Space 4.
-Evans Close Play Area 5.
-Brownjohn Allotments 6.
-Daltons Field Development will be managed in a manner consistent with that applicable to designated Green Belt Development and will only be considered acceptable in very special circumstances where it is compatible with the reasons for which the land was designated, or where it is essential to meet specific utility infrastructure needs and no feasible alternative is a vailableDevelopment that would improve access to, or enhance the use of such Spaces will be supported prov supported provided that the integrity of the Spaces remains intact.
+Policy EL P8 - Designated Local Green Spaces

+Supports NDP Objectives - EL3, EL4, IC2, IC4

+Supports TVBC Policy - LHW1

+Consistent with TVBC Local Plan Policy LHW1, the Neighbourhood Plan-The following are designateds as Local Green Spaces in the following locations and as shown on the map in Figure 5.11; and as described in Evidence Base Document 3:

+- 1. Alan Evans Memorial Ground

+- 2. Glebe Field

+- 3. Printers Place Open Space

+- 4. Evans Close Play Area

+- 5. Brownjohn Allotments

+- 6. Daltons Field

+Development will be managed in a manner consistent with that applicable to designated Green Belt Development and will only be considered acceptable in very special circumstances where it is compatible with the reasons for which the land was designated, or where it is essential to meet specific utility infrastructure needs and no feasible alternative is available.
+Development that would improve access to, or enhance the use of such Spaces will be supported provided that the integrity of the Spaces repraise intent.